Hybiskus: a colorful healing source

 Vitamin C source

-- vitamin C albeit partially .
+It owes sour taste to vitamin C content, albeit partially.
 Vitamin C plays an important role in strengthening the immune system and increasing the overall energy level.

 As hot tea